servalproject/serval-dna/doc/README.md

    persistent configuration system and its command-line API, the built-in system file paths, daemon instances and basic network configuration.

+ * [Notes for Developers](./Development.md) contains information of use to developers of Serval DNA and to those experiencing build problems.

  * [MDP Packet Filtering](./Mesh-Packet-Filtering.md) describes the
    configuration options and rules file syntax for filtering incoming and outgoing MDP packets.